fomenko-ai/cranberrypy/README.md

 ### Current context

-If you have made changes to your project code and want to quickly generate documentation or get a response from AI, use methods with current context:
+If you have made changes to your project code and want to quickly generate documentation, unit tests or get a response from AI, use methods with current context:
 * `chat_with_current_context`
 * `generate_documentation_with_current_context`
+* `generate_unit_tests_with_current_context`

 ***As the current context it uses only the module code.***